 What is the Great Ape Heart Project?

-Based at Zoo Atlanta, the Great Ape Heart Project (GAHP) addresses a critical need within the zoo community to investigate and understand cardiovascular disease (CVD or heart disease) in great apes.
-The project was established with the goal of creating and maintaining a centralized database that can help us analyze cardiac data, generate reports, and coordinate cardiac-related research activities, while vastly improving communication among zoos, research facilities and sanctuaries where apes are housed.
+Formally established in 2010, the Great Ape Heart Project (GAHP) addresses a critical need within the zoo community to investigate and understand cardiovascular disease (CVD or heart disease) in great apes.
+The project was founded with the goal of creating and maintaining a centralized database that can help us analyze cardiac data, generate reports, and coordinate cardiac-related research activities, while vastly improving communication among zoos, research facilities and sanctuaries where apes are housed.
 The data we collect will help individual animals, as well as enhance a body of knowledge that will benefit zoos internationally.

 Who are the project partners?

-Organizing partners are Zoo Atlanta, Milwaukee County Zoo, the Emerging Diseases Research Group of the University of Georgia College of Veterinary Medicine, the UC Davis College of Veterinary Medicine, and the Cleveland Metroparks Zoo.
+Founding partners include Zoo Atlanta, Milwaukee County Zoo, the Emerging Diseases Research Group of the University of Georgia College of Veterinary Medicine, the UC Davis College of Veterinary Medicine, and the Cleveland Metroparks Zoo.
+The GAHP was based at Zoo Atlanta from 2010-2021.
+As of January 1, 2022, the Great Ape Heart Project is based at the Detroit Zoological Society.
 The project now involves more than 70 institutions, including veterinarians, cardiologists, geneticists, epidemiologists, nutritionists, animal managers, ape specialists and research pathologists.
 Read more about our Project Partners here.

 The Primary Objectives of the Great Ape Heart Project (GAHP) and needs of the greater zoo community: